rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Remove thin cables
 * Remove interent cables
 * Remove monitor cables
 * Shift cables down.
 Keep them away from Batteries
 * Remove thin cable
+### Remove upper part of the case
+* Remove screws from upper plending.
+* Remove screews from handle.
+Because the handle connects the upper blending with the frame.
+* Remove upper blending with the handles.
+### Remove the blending with interface ###
+Interface are the sockets on the wall.
+* Remove thick cables from blending if they are not soldered.
+* Remove screws from the blending.
+Put them into a cup.
+* Desolder on/off- swich.
+* Remove CAN SOcket
+* Remove USB power socket
+* Remove two DC Out 1V Socket
+* Do not remove PV INPUT and OUTPUT from interface.
+In this version it is not mechanically possible.
+We need to disconnect them from MPPT.

 (For future vesion, use different cable color for different socket
 ### Assembly Steps
 1. Frame assembly